OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/log-analytics/log-analytics-service-fabric.md

                             }
                         catch
                             {
-                                # HTTP Not Found is returned if hello storage insight doesn't exist
+                                # HTTP Not Found is returned if the storage insight doesn't exist
                             }
                         if ($existingConfig) {
                                   [array]$Tables = $existingConfig.Tables